 Without effective layout and design planning in place, even large spaces can seem cluttered and inefficient.
 Something as simple as adding glass partitioning or painting walls in cooler colours can make the space seem larger and more welcoming.
 To guarantee an aesthetically pleasing and well laid out office, taking on an interior designer is always recommended.

 Having a comprehensive budget in place before undertaking a fitout is a must.
-The budget allocated for your fitout should include all costs involved and be advised by someone you trust, or you could risk spending more than you need to or not have enough budget to finish the job.
+The budget allocated for your office fitout should include all costs involved and be advised by someone you trust, or you could risk spending more than you need to or not have enough budget to finish the job.

 When coming up with your budget, allow some wiggle room to cover any unexpected problems or delays.
 And once your budget is set, don’t forget to keep your finances in check – it can be very easy to get carried away and lose sight of the amount of money you have available to complete the work.